Unmanned Carrier-Launched Airborne Surveillance and Strike: Development

 The Navy announced 14 August 2013 that four Preliminary Design Review (PDR) contracts were awarded for the UCLASS air vehicle segment.
 The four $15 million firm-fixed price contracts were awarded to Boeing Co., General Atomics Aeronautical Systems, Inc., Lockheed Martin Corp. and Northrop Grumman Systems Corp.
 The period of performance for the contracting efforts was approximately nine months.
 UCLASS program manager, Charlie Nava, said: "The PDRs are intended to inform the navy of the technical risk, cost and design maturity of the air segment (AS), and allows the industry teams to better understand the program’s requirements across the entire UCLASS system, to expeditiously deliver the unmanned carrier-based system to the fleet."

 In early 2014, the USN released draft requests for proposal (RFPs) to the four competitors.
 The RFPs were individualized for each company, so the exact specifications were publicly unknown.
 The RFPs were originally supposed to be issued in late 2012, but were delayed several times.
 The RFP was to mature the four designs up to a preliminary design review (PDR) over nine months and assess technical readiness.
 The draft RFP for technology development was delayed from August to September 2013.
 There was continuing debate over requirements and stealth, with General Atomics and Boeing expected to de-emphasize stealth in favor of endurance and payload, and Northrop Grumman and Lockheed Martin pitching tailless high-survivability designs.
 On 14 August 2013, the Navy awarded four development contracts to Boeing, General Atomics, Lockheed, and Northrop Grumman.
-Each contract was worth $15 million develop airframe designs.
+Each contract was worth $15 million to develop airframe designs.